+To put the results into perspective, the political and the macroeconomic situation in Austria is of relevance.
 During the interviewing period, fiscal adjustments were a topic but not the main topic in the public debate.
 At the time when the survey was conducted, some government members even claimed that no tax increases would be necessary to cope with the rising debt ratio.
-We consider this as an advantage, because respondents were not biased through the intensive public debate about government debt which arose in spring 2010 with the Greek debt situation and which culminated in late 2010 with the debt situation in other countries.
 Despite this fact, it is remarkable that about 94% of respondents knew that government debt has increased over the past two years (prior to the interview).
-To prevent that results are biased by people whose economic knowledge is limited, the sample is restricted to only those respondents who recognized that government debt has increased during the financial crisis.

-To put the results into perspective, the macroeconomic situation in Austria is of relevance.
-The debt-to-GDP ratio increased from about 60% to projected 75% in 2014.
+We consider the relatively low presence of the debt topic in public debates during the interviewing period as an advantage.
+The much more heated discussions which arose in spring 2010 with the Greek debt situation and which culminated in late 2010 might have biased responses.
+Concerning the factual economic situation, the debt-to-GDP ratio increased from about 60% to projected 75% in 2014.
 Bringing the situation under control will demand considerable fiscal adjustments: spending cuts or tax increases in the extent of about 2% of GDP per annum are necessary to stabilize the debt ratio.
-Although the Austrian situation is relatively modest in an international comparison, the reduction of the debt ratio to 60%, as foreseen by the Stability and Growth Pact, requires fiscal adjustments to an extent such that societal conflicts over how the burden will be distributed are very likely.8.
+Although the Austrian situation is relatively modest in an international comparison, the reduction of the debt ratio to 60%, as foreseen by the Stability and Growth Pact, requires fiscal adjustments to an extent such that societal conflicts over how the burden will be distributed are very likelv.8